pledgcorporate/ecard-doc/docs/plugin/integration.md

 This webhook URL is an optional parameter of the purchase: `paymentNotificationUrl`.

-If the merchant uses the REST webservice of Payzen via Pledg, Payzen sends an IPN to `paymentNotificationUrl`.
+If the merchant uses the REST webservice of Payzen via Pledg, there are two possibilities:
+- Payzen sends an IPN to `paymentNotificationUrl`.
 For more information on Payzen's IPN, see [there](https://payzen.io/en-EN/rest/V4.0/api/kb/ipn_usage.html).
+- Pledg sends a notification, using the [standard format](https://docs.pledg.co/plugin/integration.html#standard-notification)

 If the merchant uses the SOAP webservice of Payzen via Pledg, Payzen does not send any IPN, because the payment is completed server-to-server.
 The Pledg platform then sends the same notification as the one Payzen should have have sent, so that the integration is seamless for the merchant.